smallstep/step-sds/README.md

 Your configuration has been saved in /tmp/config/defaults.json.
 ```

-The we can do some tests using curl.
-If we don't use the root certificate we
+Now we can use curl to connect.
+If we don't specify the root certificate we
-will get the well-known error:
+will get the following well-known error:

 ```sh
 $ curl https://hello.smallstep.com:10000